DanMorriss/jazz-platform/README.md

 - Ensuring there is good contrast between the background images/colors and the forground text
 - Making the menus accesible and indication what page the site in currently displaying

+### Future Features

+- A video of the house band playing
+-

 ## Technologies Used

 ### Languages